 Before there was CAD / CAM, there were pencils and paper – in other words, all designing and prototyping were done manually.
 This meant that designs were slow to be developed and the development of a prototype could be very tedious.
 Needless to say, this manual process was also loaded with costly trial and error.

 CAD / CAM software and technologies have made the whole design, development, prototype process easy, faster, and most certainly less costly.
 Now, the design problems can be worked out during the design process.
-This is especially true with 3D CAD, where structures and products can actually be built and tested in a virtual design.
+This is especially true with 3D CAD, where structures and products can actually be built and tested in virtual design.
 For all of these reasons, the traditional “drawing board” has pretty much gone the way of the Model T Ford (although, if we really wanted to we could design a Model T using CAD, and even construct a virtual 3D model).

 While it’s common knowledge that CAD / CAM is used in AEC functions (Architecture, Engineering, and Construction, as well as in Manufacturing) it’s interesting to note that there are other less well-known areas that make use of CAD / CAM technology – dentistry and dress design, to name two.
 In fact, nearly any industry that produces a tangible product or device makes use of CAD / CAM in one of its many forms.
 Here’s the list that compiled (let me know in a comment if there are others I should include in a future article):

 Buildings are another big, expensive project.
 When creating something as large and as expensive as a building, flawless planning is a must.
 This is another instance where both 2D and 3D CAD are used.
-Aside from the actual architecture and layout of a structure, the software is used to determine proper specifications including measurements, volumes and weights before construction even begins.
+Aside from the actual architecture and layout of a structure, the software is used to determine proper specifications including measurements, volumes, and weights before construction even begins.

-Then, 2D floor plans are used in the field for the actual construction, while 3D visualizations are used not only to ensure the accuracy of the 2D plans, but also to help backers visualize the finished project so they’re more likely to fund it.
+Then, 2D floor plans are used in the field for the actual construction, while 3D visualizations are used not only to ensure the accuracy of the 2D plans but also to help backers visualize the finished project so they’re more likely to fund it.
 This is particularly true with office buildings and other commercial structures, although 3D visualizations are being used more and more by home builders and designers as well.

 Sophisticated CAD / CAM software is used in every aspect of auto design.
-CAD services for the auto industry is used to create 3D prototypes of new body styles and to design auto components such as tires, engines, circuitry boards, upholstery, and more.
+CAD services for the auto industry are used to create 3D prototypes of new body styles and to design auto components such as tires, engines, circuitry boards, upholstery, and more.
 Information from the CAD drawings is fed into CNC machines for cutting steel, as well as into robots who help construct the automobiles on the assembly lines.

 Urban planners use CAD / CAM software to plan urban infrastructure including bridges, parks, industrial units, office complexes, and more.
 This is another area where 3D CAD is being used, if not exclusively, then certainly most of the time.
 Urban planning requires funding and taxpayer dollars.
 Most people cannot visualize what a park or a playground will look like based on a 2-dimensional drawing, let alone visualized a huge professional stadium.
 So, if the planners want financial backing and support for a taxpayer referendum, 3D CAD visualizations are the way to go.
+Learn more about computer-aided engineering services.

 Have you had a crown made for a tooth in the past 10 years?
 If so, most likely you found out that your dentist has embraced technological advances in computer-aided dentistry and computer-aided manufacturing (CAD / CAM).
 Actually, for the past 3 decades, computer-aided dentistry has been employed to digitize dental structures and the oral cavity for the virtual design of simple and complex prosthetic units.
 The difference today is that often, with the help of special dental materials and dental 3D printers, the structure is created in the dentist’s office while you wait, rather than being sent out to a lab for construction.
 Dental CAD / CAM design and printing technologies can provide unparalleled anatomical accuracy “while you wait.”